Stackclash/5e-vault/compendium/bestiary/beast/swarm-of-rats.md

 # Swarm of Rats
 *Source: Monster Manual p.
 339, Curse of Strahd, Hoard of the Dragon Queen, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, Candlekeep Mysteries*

+> [!quote] The Nature of Swarms
+>
+> The swarms presented here aren't ordinary or benign assemblies of little creatures.
+They form as a result of some sinister or unwholesome influence.
+A vampire can summon swarms of bats and rats from the darkest corners of the night, while the very presence of a mummy lord can cause scarab beetles to boil up from the sand-filled depths of its tomb.
+A hag might have the power to turn swarms of ravens against her enemies, while a [yuan-ti abomination](/compendium/bestiary/monstrosity/yuan-ti-abomination.md) might have [swarms of poisonous snakes](/compendium/bestiary/beast/swarm-of-poisonous-snakes.md) slithering in its wake.
+Even druids can't charm these swarms, and their aggressiveness is borderline unnatural.
+^the-nature-of-swarms

 ```ad-statblock
 title: Swarm of Rats
 ![](/compendium/bestiary/beast/token/swarm-of-rats.png#token)